Halloween (1978 film): Plot

 Worried by the phone call, Laurie goes to the Wallace house and finds her friends' bodies and Judith's tombstone in one of the upstairs bedrooms.
-She runs into the hallway cowering in fear where Michael slashes her arm, causing her to fall over the banister.
-Dazed and injured, she escapes the house and flees down the street with Michael in pursuit.
-She makes it back to the Doyle house and tries to call for help, only to find the phone dead.
-Michael sneaks in through the window and tries to stab Laurie, but he misses and she stabs him in the neck with a knitting needle, causing him to collapse to the floor.
+She runs into the hallway, where Michael slashes her arm, causing her to fall over the banister to the first floor.
+Though injured, she escapes the house and flees back to the Doyle house with Michael in pursuit.
+Tommy lets her in, and she orders him and Lindsey to hide.
+Laurie tries to call for help, only to find the phone dead.
+Michael sneaks in through the window and attempts to attack Laurie again, but she defends herself by stabbing him in the neck with a knitting needle, causing him to collapse.

-Thinking Michael is dead, Laurie staggers upstairs to check on the children, where she tells them that she killed the "boogeyman", but right as she says this, a recovered Michael follows her up the stairs, knife in hand.
-While Tommy and Lindsey hide in the bathroom, Laurie lures Michael to the bedroom closet, and while Michael is barging his way in, Laurie stabs him in the eye with a piece of wire hanger and in the chest after he drops his knife.
-After Laurie sends Tommy and Lindsey to a nearby neighbor's house to call the police, Michael rises again and attacks her once more, this time trying to strangle her.
-Seeing the kids running and screaming from the house, Loomis investigates and walks in on Laurie desperately fighting Michael off by dislodging his mask, revealing his face as he grabs the mask away.
-As Michael puts his mask back on, Loomis shoots him with a revolver, causing him to stagger backward and fall off the balcony.
-A traumatized Laurie tells Loomis that Michael was, indeed, the boogeyman, to which Loomis calmly attests to her statement.
+Thinking Michael is dead, Laurie staggers upstairs to check on the children, where she tells them that she killed the "boogeyman", but Tommy insists that you cannot kill the boogeyman just as Michael reappears upstairs with a knife causing the trio to retreat.
+While Tommy and Lindsey hide in the bathroom, Laurie lures Michael to the bedroom closet and stabs him in the eye with a piece of wire hanger and in the chest with his own knife.
+After Laurie sends Tommy and Lindsey to a neighbor's house to call the police, Michael rises and attacks her again.
+Seeing the kids screaming from the house, Loomis investigates and finds Laurie fighting Michael off by dislodging his mask, revealing his face.
+As Michael puts his mask back on, Loomis recognizes him and shoots him repeatedly, causing him to fall off the bedroom balcony.
 When Loomis goes to check on the body, he is unsurprised to see that Michael has vanished.
-He stares into the distance as Laurie sobs in terror while Michael's breathing can be heard in the Haddonfield night.
+He stares into the night as Laurie sobs in terror, telling him "it was the boogeyman."